 For more information about the chamber and Leap of Kindness Day visit the chamber’s website.

-Suggestions from the Saratoga County Chamber of Commerce for celebrating Leap of Kindness Day:
+In 2016, the following list describes some of the suggestions from the Saratoga County Chamber of Commerce offered to encourage people to help us celebrate Leap of Kindness Day:

 - Collect and deliver items that will be sent to troops stationed overseas by Operation Adopt a Soldier.

 - Local nursing homes have hundreds of residents who would love to receive flowers and/or new socks.

 - By Feb.
 29, many local pantries will be in desperate need of food.
 Your organization can collect and deliver food to a local food pantry on Leap Day.

 - On Feb.
 29, when you get your daily cup of coffee, dine out for lunch or dinner or patronize any local business where tips are accepted, tip big as a way of doing something kind for those who serve you on this special day.

 - Send a note of gratitude to your child's teacher.